Your cart is currently empty!

 The road ahead

-- In a first phase, we parents take on responsibility for meals.
-We get skilled at supporting our child so that they manage in spite of their distress.
-We don’t wait for our child to be motivated to ‘beat’ the eating disorder because their brain is currently sending them highly distorted messages about what feels ‘right’.
-Regularity matters and daily caloric needs can be high, so the general rule is 3 meals and 3 snacks a day.
-This ‘refeeding’ or ‘nutritional rehabilitation’ provides a huge part of the physical and mental healing.
+- In a first phase (see the graphic above), we parents take responsibility for meals: this is ‘refeeding’ or ‘nutritional rehabilitation’.
+We get skilled at kind and effective support so that our children manage despite their distress.
+We don’t wait for them to be motivated to ‘beat’ the eating disorder.
+Their brain is currently sending them highly distorted messages about what feels ‘right’.
+The general rule is 3 meals and 3 snacks a day.
+We must provide calories and prevent big gaps between meals.

 “I have been made team leader of food”

-- Parents also intervene to protect their child from compulsive or excessive exercise (a gentle stroll with you might be fine), and from vomiting, laxatives, or diuretics.
+- In addition to weight and nutrition, early priorities are to protect your child from compulsive or excessive exercise (a gentle stroll with you might be fine), and from the use of laxatives, diuretics or vomiting.

-- All along you will be looking for what your child is able to do for themselves.
+- Gradually you will be on the lookout for what your child is able to do for themselves.
 Can they manage school, with or without meal supervision?
 Can they return to moderate physical activity?
-Can they choose between two snacks?
-Can they serve themselves a suitable portion of peas?
+Can you coach them to choose between two snacks?
+To serve themselves a suitable portion of peas?
 Of lasagne?
-The ultimate aim is for you to safely step back, with your child managing age-appropriate autonomy and taking pride in their progress.
-Although this is described as the next phase of treatment, it’s done gradually because your child might need coaching and supervision.
+The aim is for you to safely step back, with your child managing age-appropriate autonomy and taking pride in their progress.
+To succeed, they might need coaching and supervision.
 If it turns out that a challenge was too much, too soon, you will treat that as a useful experiment, provide more coaching in easier steps, or go back to the last thing that worked.
-This is the topic of chapter 10 and is often called ‘Phase 2’.
+Some call this ‘Phase 2’ and it’s the topic of chapter 10.

 - And then one day, youngsters and parents realise that time, repetition and the pull of life have done the rest of the healing,[i] because the eating disorder thoughts and compulsions have gone, and a beautiful young soul has recovered.